 Enable CAN decoding for the protocol.
 Similar to 'extended' configuration, it's not supported for some devices.

-Indicates whether server acknowledgement is required.
+Indicates whether server acknowledgment is required.
 Only applicable for some protocols.

 Decode additional TK103 attributes.
 Not supported for some devices.